KailenC/Bracket-Website-group-project/README.md

 ## **PSQL Commands**
 The following are useful commands to use the psql shell to interact with your database

-To access the shell, open psql and press enter until the password field is displayed
+To access the temrinal where info will be displayed , open the psql shell and press enter until the password field is displayed
 - Enter your superuser password if on windows
 - Not required on Mac as far as I know

-To create the database we will use, enter:
+To create and access the database we will use, enter:
+- `CREATE DATABASE usersdb;`
-- todo
+- `\c usersdb;`

+Then paste the following command in:
+- `CREATE TABLE users (
+  id SERIAL PRIMARY KEY,
+  first_name VARCHAR(50),
+  last_name VARCHAR(50),
+  username VARCHAR(50) UNIQUE,
+  email VARCHAR(100) UNIQUE,
+  password TEXT
+);`

+Now the database should be properly setup on your machine.
+To check if users are being added, run the following
+-  `select * from users;`

+This should print all of the contents entered in the database.

 ## **GitHub Basics**
 for reference if you forget or want a referesher and if you use the terminal ( i personally reference a lot cause i have weak memory)